GASCompanion/GASCompanion-Documentation/src/quick-start/index.md

 ### Project Setup

+**Only for Unreal versions 4.27 / 5.0 - Unreal 5.1 release made Enhanced Input the default**

 Before being able to use it though, we have a bit of Project setup to do.
 Open up the Project's Setting and navigate to `Engine > Input` category.

 There, make sure you are using